History of London: Norman and Medieval London (1066 – late 15th century)

 The new Norman regime established new fortresses within the city to dominate the native population.
 By far the most important of these was the Tower of London at the eastern end of the city, where the initial timber fortification was rapidly replaced by the construction of the first stone castle in England.
 The smaller forts of Baynard's Castle and Montfichet's Castle were also established along the waterfront.
 King William also granted a charter in 1067 confirming the city's existing rights, privileges and laws.
 London was a centre of England's nascent Jewish population, the first of whom arrived in about 1070.
 Its growing self-government was consolidated by the election rights granted by King John in 1199 and 1215.

+On 17 October 1091 a tornado rated T8 on the TORRO scale (equivalent to an F4 on the Fujita scale) hit London; it directly struck the church of St. Mary-le-Bow; four rafters 7.9 m long were said to have been buried so deep into the ground that only 1.2 m was visible.
+Other churches in the area were destroyed as well; it was reported to have also destroyed over 600 houses (although most of them were primarily wood) and hit the London Bridge, after the tornado the bridge was rebuilt in stone.
+The tornado caused two deaths and an unknown number of injuries; this tornado is mentioned in chronicles by Florence of Worcester and William of Malmesbury, the latter of the two describing it as "a great spectacle for those watching from afar, but a terrifying experience for those standing near".

-In 1097, William Rufus, the son of William the Conqueror began the construction of 'Westminster Hall', which became the focus of the Palace of Westminster.
+In 1097, William Rufus, the son of William the Conqueror, began the construction of Westminster Hall, which became the focus of the Palace of Westminster.

-In 1176, construction began of the most famous incarnation of London Bridge (completed in 1209) which was built on the site of several earlier timber bridges.
-This bridge would last for 600 years, and remained the only bridge across the River Thames until 1739.
+In 1176, construction began of the most famous incarnation of London Bridge (completed in 1209), which was built on the site of several earlier timber bridges.
+This bridge would last for 600 years, and remained London's only bridge across the River Thames until 1739.

-Violence against Jews took place in 1190, after it was rumoured that the new King had ordered their massacre after they had presented themselves at his coronation.
+Antisemitic violence against Jews took place in 1190, after it was rumoured that the new King had ordered their massacre after they had presented themselves at his coronation.